Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun אי ('i), meaning coast or region, from the root אוה ('wh I) mentioned above.

 - The masculine noun אי ('i), meaning jackal, from the root אוה ('wh II) mentioned above.

 - The interjection אי ('i), which expresses regret: alas!
 This word is used only in Ecclesiastes 4:10 and 10:16.

 - The adverb אי ('i), a particle of negation.
 In the Bible's narrative this word is used only in Job 22:30, but it appears to also be part of the names Ichabod and Jezebel.

-Then there is the root אי ('ay), which is an interrogative adverb, meaning where?
+Then there is אי ('ay), which is an interrogative adverb, meaning where?
 It's usually deployed in rhetorical questions (Micah 7:10, Malachi 2:17).
 It combines with other adverbs to form the following particles of inquisition:

 - איה ('ayyeh), meaning where?

 - איככה ('ekaka), meaning how?

 - אין ('ayin), meaning where?
 This word shouldn't be confused with the noun עין ('ayin), meaning eye or fountain.

 - איפה ('epoh), meaning where?